 ”It’s a very standards based service, is extremely regulated and all the expertise are based in Dooradoyle.
 It’s such a different set up I’m not sure we’d have the capacity to handle it.

-”certainly if we have a screening emergency with a haemorrhage we’d be better placed having a blood bank on site,”, Mr. Keane said.
+”Certainly if we have a screening emergency with a hemorrhage, we’d be better placed having a blood bank on site,”, Mr. Keane said.

 Securing funding for the relocation has proved difficult as the budget for health has been significantly decreased in recent years while the social protection budget has dramatically increased.